LOVE AND FREEDOM

 But I maun bide contented, dark days or fine, there’s nae much pleasure living aften ten and nine

-The 2022 book ‘In One Woman’s Life’ tells much about Mary’s life and the social context of her times and her musical legacy.
+The 2022 book ‘In One Woman’s Life, Celebrating Mary Brooksbank’, edited by Erin Farley & Siobhan Tolland, published by Abertay Historical Society, tells much about Mary’s life and the social context of her times and her musical legacy.